 In The Color Purple after a character returns from prison after so many years, she weeps after commenting that she doesn't know any of her friends or family anymore.

 In the French film I Have Loved You So Long, a woman is let out of prison after serving 15 years for murder of her suffering terminally ill child.
 When she is released, her father is dead, her mother is senile, her friends have cut off all ties to her, and her baby sister has almost no memories of her whatsoever.
 Despite this, the woman's sister takes her into her home and tries to become a normal family again.

 Gives The Last Unicorn a very Bittersweet Ending.
-The eponymous unicorn can't stay among humans, since so few are pure enough to recognize her and treat her as an intelligent being deserves, but her time as a human has allowed her to know love and hurt and joy, things normal unicorns never experience, so she'll never again fit in among the shallow creatures that were once her own kind.
+The eponymous unicorn can't stay among humans, since so few are pure enough to recognize her and treat her as an intelligent being deserves, but her time as a human has allowed her to know love and hurt and joy, things normal unicorns never experience, so she'll never again fit in among the eternally unchanging, emotionless creatures that were once her own kind.
 Still, she thanks Schmendrick for the experience, with the claim that if she had to do it again she would.
 Also in the original novel.

 In Madagascar 3: Europe's Most Wanted, Alex, Marty, Gloria, and Melman finally complete The Homeward Journey.
 Unfortunately, their adventures throughout the series made them unfit at the Central Park Zoo.
 To make things worse, they're apprehended and trapped there with increased security measures, and the animal control officer who captured them still wants them dead.
 Fortunately, their friends come to their rescue, and in the end Alex and the gang decide they belong in a touring circus.

 In Get Carter, Jack Carter returns to his home town of Newcastle to investigate the murder of his brother.
 Since he left, he's become a big-shot London Gangster, so his relationship with the town is quite different.